Luci-MG/Under-the-Hood/docs/langdives/Java/Locking-Reentrant.md

-# **Locking**.
+# **ReentrantLock Locking**

 Locking is an essential concept in multithreaded programming to prevent race conditions and ensure thread safety.
 When multiple threads access shared resources, locks ensure that only one thread accesses the critical section at a time.

-This article covers reentrant locks.

----

-## **What is Locking ?**

-**Locking** is a way to ensure that **only one thread at a time** executes a critical section or modifies a shared resource, Without proper locks, multiple threads may interfere with each other, leading to data inconsistency or unexpected behavior (race conditions).

-Java offers various **locking mechanisms**, from **synchronized blocks** to **explicit locks** like `ReentrantLock`.
+Java offers various locking mechanisms, from synchronized blocks to explicit locks like `ReentrantLock`.

----
+We will cover ReentrantLock in this article.

 ## **What is `ReentrantLock` ?**

-The **`ReentrantLock`** class, introduced in **Java 5**, offers more control over thread synchronization than the `synchronized` keyword.
+The `ReentrantLock` class, introduced in Java 5, offers more control over thread synchronization than the `synchronized` keyword.
 It allows for advanced locking techniques such as fairness policies, tryLock, and interruptible locks.
 Let’s explore everything about `ReentrantLock`, including its use cases, internal mechanisms, and best practices.

 `ReentrantLock` is a concrete class in the `java.util.concurrent.locks` package that implements the Lock interface.